q-m/hairpin-proxy/README.md

 If you've had problems with ingress-nginx, cert-manager, LetsEncrypt ACME HTTP01 self-check failures, and the PROXY protocol, read on.

+**Note** these instructions are for upstream, you'll need to adapt it for this fork, sorry.
+PR welcome.

 ## One-line install

 ```shell